Qassim-Coding/First-Project.github.io/README.md

 Revise commande `git init`

+## Reset
+Reset allows you to move staged changes to be unstaged. this is useful when you want to revert all files not being committed.

 ## cloning

-we can clone three ways : Https, SSh, Github cli
+we can clone three ways: Https, SSh, Github cli
-Since we are using Github codespaces we'll a create a temporary directoriy in our workspace
+Since we are using Github codespaces we'll create a temporary directory in our workspace

 ### https